What triggered the stock market panic of 1907?

 As the crisis worsened, J.P.
 Morgan orchestrated a plan to stabilize the financial system.
 He convinced other bankers to provide liquidity to struggling institutions, effectively acting as a lender of last resort.
 Morgan’s decisive action helped to restore confidence, illustrating the power of strategic intervention during market turmoil.

 For modern investors, this episode underscores the importance of taking calculated actions rather than succumbing to panic.
-While most individuals don’t have the influence of J.P.
+While most individuals don’t influence J.P.
 Morgan, they can control their reactions to market fluctuations.
 Instead of selling off assets during a downturn, strategic buying can position investors for significant gains when the market recovers.

 The Dangers of Herd Mentality: Comparisons to Recent Crises